“A massive decarbonisation of the hotel sector is needed”

 New window

-Faced with increasingly restrictive French and European regulations, the hotel sector is undertaking a massive decarbonisation of its assets.
-How are the industry responding to this challenge?
+Faced with increasingly stringent French and European regulations, the hotel sector is committed to decarbonising its assets.
+How are professionals meeting this challenge?
 What are the key levers for action?
 Find out from Sophie Gautier, Director of Hotel Asset Management at Covivio, and Jean-Baptiste Raphanaud, Covivio expert and advisor on the challenges of decarbonising hotel assets.

 What are the levers that are currently encouraging hotel operators to reduce the environmental impact of their assets?

 Sophie Gautier: First of all, we can see that environmental regulations are becoming stricter at European level, as well as in France.
-Hotels have to comply with a number of requirements, including energy audits, a tertiary sector decree requiring them to reduce consumption, and carbon taxes.
+Hotels have to comply with a number of requirements, including energy audits and a tertiary sector decree requiring them to reduce consumption.

 Jean-Baptiste Raphanaud: Some of these regulations have been refined over the years to make them more effective.
 They now make it possible to envisage the implementation of decarbonisation strategies over the long term.
 This is the case with the European Energy Performance of Buildings Directive (EPBD) and its translation into French law.
 In order to assess buildings, it now requires their actual performance to be measured, rather than their theoretical performance as was the case just a few years ago.